-Voice picking supplies the workers with the information they need through wrist-attached computer or vocal instructions delivered on the headset.
+Voice picking supplies the workers with the information they need through a wrist-attached computer or vocal instructions delivered on the headset.
 Voice picking works well in conjunction with other strategies, it facilities data visibility for batch picking and reporting for zone methods.

-As a SCM software company, RFgen knows the primary advantages of voice picking revolve around improving the speed, efficiency and safety of warehouse operations.
+As an SCM software company, RFgen knows the primary advantages of voice picking revolve around improving the speed, efficiency and safety of warehouse operations.
 It works in small warehouses, where employees can stay in contact with a single supervisor, or large distribution centers, where the tech tools provide pickers the complicated order details they need.